nazimboudeffa/medusa-q-and-a/README.md

 # Medusa Q and A

-The answers were picked from the Discord
+The answers were picked from the Discord discussions we have in the community

 The guide I am writing is [here](https://docs.google.com/document/d/1uPSHBadrBKatcycZrNLtVysF9zbSAE0F85ggS2uCU-8/edit?usp=sharing)